kbieser/shell-genomics/_episodes/01-introduction.md

 > into your shell, followed by pressing the <kbd>Enter</kbd> key,
 > your window should look like our example in this lesson.
 > This isn't necessary to follow along (in fact, your prompt may have
 > other helpful information you want to know about).
 This is up to you!
+Close your terminal and re-open to restore > terminal back to the original settings.
 {: .callout}

 ~~~